Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Do you know what your ideal clients do for a living and in their spare time?
 Start to get inquisitive and find out when you talk to them at events.
 You will be surprised about the similarities that many of your clients might have.

-Or you can deliberately create products for specific hobbies such as special heritage gardening tools for gardeners, spiky and rebellious jewellery for rock-lovers, or simple artisan ceramic plates for bakers to show off their wares.
+You can then start deliberately creating products for specific hobbies such as special heritage gardening tools for gardeners, spiky and rebellious jewellery for rock-lovers, or simple artisan ceramic plates for bakers to show off their wares.

 Connecting with people’s hobbies will tell you a lot about their values and what’s important to them in their life.